cloudedbats/cloudedbats/README.md

 DSP is about working with digitalised sound in both the time domain and in the frequency domain.
 In the frequency domain it is possible to extract, for example, start and end frequencies and other things that can be checked when looking at a spectrogram.

-I CloudedBats we need DSP at different steps in the data flow.
+In CloudedBats we need DSP at different steps in the data flow.

 - In the recording unit there is a need to separate timeslots with sound and silent slots.
 - We also want to separate bat sound from other sounds like wind blowing in the leaves, rain, running water, insects, ultrasonic sound from electronic equipment, etc.